bradsimpson213/AppAcademy-Cohort-Instructional-Assistant-Onboarding-Guide/readme.md

-# Cohort Instructor Onboarding
+# Cohort Instructional Assistant Onboarding

-This onboarding tool is meant for you to learn more about the nuts and bolts of being a Cohort Instructor.
+This onboarding tool is meant for you to learn more about the nuts and bolts of being a Cohort Instructional Assistant.
 We have divided this guide according to the most common tasks you will handle on different time frames.

 **This guide and repo are still a work in progress!
-CHeck back often as we are updating it daily**
+Check back often as we are updating it daily**

 ## Daily: